justintime4tea/nginx-rtmp-dockerfile/README.md

     - [RTMP ingest servers for many streaming services](https://github.com/jp9000/obs-studio/blob/master/plugins/rtmp-services/data/services.json)
     - Thanks mcsmike for the list link :)

-2. Build and run the container (`docker build -t nginx_rtmp .` &
-   `docker run -d -p 1935:1935 nginx_rtmp`).

-3. Stream your live content to `rtmp://localhost:1935/stream/CHOOSE_STREAM_KEY` where `CHOOSE_STREAM_KEY` is a name of your choosing.

-4. Check Stream services to see if we are live!

-5. To secure access to your streaming server change the allow and deny parameters within the nginx.conf file before running your container.
+2. Secure access to your streaming server by uncommenting and changing the allow and deny parameters within the nginx.conf file.
     - allow publish 0.0.0.0/24 <--- change to your ip address
     - deny publish all <---- leave this alone

+3. Build and run the container (`docker build -t nginx_rtmp .` &
+   `docker run -d -p 1935:1935 nginx_rtmp`).

+4. Stream your live content to `rtmp://localhost:1935/stream/CHOOSE_STREAM_KEY` where `CHOOSE_STREAM_KEY` is a name of your choosing.

+5. Check Stream services to see if we are live!

 Deploy to Digitalocean using CoreOS cloud-config: